zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency01.md

 ## Inputs

-* The domain name to be tested ("child zone")
+* The domain name to be tested ("Child Zone").
-* Accepted SOA serial difference, default 0 ("accepted serial difference")
+* Accepted SOA serial difference ("Accepted Serial Difference").
+Default value is 0.

 ## Ordered description of steps to be taken to execute the test case

- 1. Obtain the list of name server IPs for the *child zone* from [Method4] and [Method5].
+ 1. Obtain the list of name server IPs for the *Child Zone* from [Method4] and [Method5].

- 2. Create an SOA query for *child zone* apex and send it to all name server IPs.
+ 2. Create an SOA query for *Child Zone* apex and send it to each name server IP.

- 3. Retrieve the SOA RR from the responses from all name server IPs.
+ 3. If the name server does not respond with a DNS response, emit *[NO_RESPONSE]* and go to next name server.

- 4. If a name server does not respond, emit *[NO_RESPONSE]*.
+ 4. If the name server responds with a DNS response but no a SOA record is included, emit *[NO_RESPONSE_SOA_QUERY]* and got to next name server.

- 5. If a name server responds but does not include a SOA record in the response, emit *[NO_RESPONSE_SOA_QUERY]*.
+ 5. Retrieve the SOA SERIAL from the responses and go to next name server until all name server IPs have been queried.

- 6. If at least one SOA record has been retrieved and all serial numbers are identical, emit *[ONE_SOA_SERIAL]*;
+ 6. If at least one SOA SERIAL has been retrieved and all serial numbers are identical, emit *[ONE_SOA_SERIAL]*.

  7. If at least two serial numbers are different:
     1. Order the serial number values from smallest to largest following